In 1968, baseball was a pitcher’s game.

 Before long, balance returned to America’s pastime.
 Batting averages and runs per game rose to healthy numbers.
 Offense hit its homer-happy zenith when the Steroid Era rolled around in the mid-90s, and in the years since, the game has largely remained characterized by the long ball.

-While there’s no black-and-white solution, there is a fun metric designed for this very purpose.
+While there’s no definitive solution, there is a metric designed for this very purpose.
 Game Score, developed by Bill James in 1988, uses a simple formula to evaluate pitching performances.
 The formula is as follows:

 T-5.